Sr. Consultant for Human Factors Engineering/Human Systems Integration

 Sr. Consultant: Healthcare Administration, Medical Response to Disasters, and Medical Readiness Planning

 During his AF career, and in addition to his primary career track in medical readiness, Bob was an associate hospital administrator, a medical squadron commander, a medical clinic commander, a deputy medical support group commander, and even served a tour as a Wing Inspector General.
 Bob has significant medical planning and medical disaster response experience, having been involved in the on-the-ground responses to several major disasters and served as the senior AF medical officer in Afghanistan early in OEF.
-Bob is a current member of a US Health and Human Services (HHS) Incident Response Control Team and recently responded to Hurricane Sandy.
+Bob is a current member of a US Health and Human Services (HHS) Incident Management Team.

 Sr. Consultant: Web Design, Development and Administration; IT